Local scenes painted by a selection of members

 The Dedham Art Society was established in October 1967, although at that time it was called the Dedham Arts Group - founded as a group for local artists and artisans.
 It celebrated its 50th Anniversary with an exhibition in the Dedham Parish Church in 2017.

-To renew interest and update the Group it was decided at the 2018 AGM to change the name to Dedham Art Society, stimulating interest in a younger group of artists.
+To renew interest and update the Group it was decided at the 2018 AGM to change the name to Dedham Art Society.
 The Society aims to provide interest for all who enjoy Art in its many forms, both professional and amateur.
-We seek to help and inspire each other in convivial surroundings, have the benefit of outdoor painting sessions, meet up at Christmas, and when possible, arrange a trip to another place of interest so that we stay for a few days and enjoy sketching, painting etc.
+The Society seeks to encourage and support members in developing their artistic practice through regular practical sessions, tutored workshops, and opportunities for outdoor painting.
+We aim to help and inspire one another in friendly and convivial surroundings, fostering a supportive and inclusive community of artists and art-lovers.

 The Society enjoys the benefit of The Assembly Rooms in Dedham village as its base for its regular fortnightly practical sessions.
 In addition, during Saturdays and the summer months members arrange outdoor painting sessions at a range of local venues.